Pro Evolution Soccer 2016: Pro Evolution Soccer 2016 myClub

-Downloadable content
+Download content

 Data Pack 1 was released on 29 October 2015.
 The update added 8 new teams, new boot styles, new jerseys for some teams, 70 new and updated player likenesses, updated player rosters (covering transfers made up to 30 August), and some changes to gameplay.

 Data Pack 2 was released on 3 December 2015.
 The update added 51 new player likenesses, updated player rosters (covering transfers made up to 19 October), eight new boot styles, two new ball designs, and new entrance sequences for Copa Libertadores and Sudamericana matches.
 The Estadio do Maracana stadium was made available exclusively for PlayStation 4 and Xbox One.

 Data Pack 3 was released on 24 March 2016.
 The update was related to UEFA Euro 2016 and the content included the official kits and player likenesses for 15 officially licensed teams participating in the tournament.
 The remaining 9 teams wear generic uniforms.
 It also included the Stade de France, the venue of the tournament final.
 Konami issued a physical and digital standalone re-release of Pro Evolution Soccer 2016, including the Euro 2016 content, for PlayStation 4 and PlayStation 3 on 21 April 2016 in Europe and Japan.
+The mode contains each of the 24 teams that qualified for the 2016 tournament, along with ten other national teams that are featured in the game and did not qualify: Bosnia and Herzegovina, Bulgaria, Denmark, Greece, Israel, Netherlands, Norway, Scotland, Serbia and Slovenia.
 This is also the first UEFA European Championship videogame made by Konami; the previous videogames were made by Gremlin Interactive and EA Sports.

 Data Pack 4 was released on 9 June 2016, and is the final update for Pro Evolution Soccer 2016.
 The data pack includes official UEFA Euro 2016 kits for the national teams of Croatia, England, France, Portugal and Turkey.
 It also adds new official kits for Brazil, the Netherlands, CD Lugo, Santos, Flamengo, and Torino.